-In March 2021, we announced updated positive preliminary clinical data from Phase 1 trial of RP-L301 for the treatment of PKD.
-The updated preliminary Phase 1 RP-L301 data are from two patients that showed sustained safety and tolerability 6- and 3-months after treatment, respectively.
-The two patients demonstrated durable normalization of hemoglobin levels from an average baseline of \sim 7.4 to 13.9 g/dL at 6-months post treatment in the first patient and from a baseline of \sim 7.0 g/dL to 13.8 g/dL at 3-months post treatment in the second patient.
-Respectively, the two patients demonstrated significant improvements in bilirubin 6- and 3-months after treatment, which had been substantially elevated prior to study enrollment.
+In March 2021, we announced updated positive preliminary clinical data from the two adult patients in the Phase 1 trial of RP-L301 for the treatment of PKD which showed sustained safety and tolerability 6- and 3-months after treatment, respectively.
+The two patients demonstrated durable normalization of hemoglobin levels of 13.9 g/dL at 6-months post treatment in the first patient and 13.8 g/dL at 3-months post treatment in the second patient.
+Both patients also demonstrated significant improvements in bilirubin 6- and 3-months after treatment, which had been substantially elevated prior to study enrollment.